BELPER'S PREMIER PHYSIOTHERAPY CLINIC

 ALISON CAUGHEY, associate, joined the clinic in 2010.
 She qualified in 1984 and spent several years working in Scotland before moving with her young family to New Zealand where she worked in a private practice.
 Alison has a wealth of knowledge and experience in the treatment of musculoskeletal issues and sports injuries with a special interest in shoulders and posture.

-HANNAH CROSS, associate, has been at the Belper Clinic for four years having graduated from Manchester Met University in 2009.She has developed a keen interest in the management of musculoskeletal issues and has attended several postgraduate courses in conjunction with this.
+HANNAH CLARKE, associate, has been at the Belper Clinic for four years having graduated from Manchester Met University in 2009.She has developed a keen interest in the management of musculoskeletal issues and has attended several postgraduate courses in conjunction with this.

 ANDREA SAVAGE, massage therapist, provides a remedial massage service for clients.
 She completed a diploma at Derby College in 2009 and also furthered her training by attending a specialist myofascial release course in 2010.